PSL1080H: Investigative Developmental Physiology

 Please visit http://www.physiology.utoronto.ca/international-exchange to download the application/registration form, and email it to Brian Cox at firstname.lastname@example.org by the above deadline.

-- The final component of the course comprises a written assignment (due September 30at 5 pm) and short oral presentation (September 21) on a particular aspect of Developmental Physiology that was covered during the seminars and/or Exchange Workshop.
+The final component of the course comprises a short oral presentation (September 13) of a proposal for a written assignment.
+The written assignment (due September 27 at 5 pm) is to cover a particular aspect of Developmental Physiology that was discussed during the seminars and/or Exchange Workshop.
 Students will pick a topic and a mentor, a faculty member at either U of T or KI, to help direct them in their literature review and writing.

 Students must attend all components of the course, including the International Exchange Workshop, in order to receive a passing course mark.

-1) Presentation of Paper: 30% final course mark
+1) Presentation of a research paper: 30% final course mark

 2) Participation, including evaluation of questions prepared: 10% final course mark

-Participating in the exchange will be graduate students, fellows, postdocs, and faculty members from both the University of Toronto and the Karolinska Institute.
+Participating in the exchange will be graduate students, fellows and postdocs and faculty members from both the University of Toronto and the Karolinska Institute.
 Therefore, the Workshop presents an excellent networking opportunity.
 A number of social activities and visits are also planned.
-Further details regarding the Exchange Workshop regarding the Exchange Workshop can be found at: http://www.physiology.utoronto.ca/international-exchange
+Further details regarding the Exchange Workshop regarding the Exchange Workshop can be found at: http://www.physiology.utoronto.ca/exchange.htm

 Students will select a mentor from among the Teaching Faculty (whether from Toronto or Stockholm) during, or shortly after, the International Exchange Workshop.
 Together with their mentor, students will select a topic covered during the seminars and/or Exchange Workshop on which to write a concise and critical review.
 Please email Dr. Brian Cox (firstname.lastname@example.org) when you have selected a topic and mentor.
 Please provide a short summary of the topic area and review goals to get approval for the topic.
 Please ensure to copy the mentor on the email to Dr. Cox.

-Oral Presentation of Assignment Topic: There will be a final group session on September 21, 1:30 - 4:00 p.m. in the Medical Sciences Building, Room 3227A during which each student will present a 10-minute overview of their proposed written assignment.
+Oral Presentation of Assignment Topic: There will be a final group session on September 13, 1:30 - 4:00 p.m. in the Medical Sciences Building, Room 3231B during which each student will present a 10-minute overview of their proposed written assignment.
 The presentation should be concise and critical, providing 'big picture' messages.
-This is an opportunity for the student to receive feedback on the topic focus and organization of the review paper.
+This is an opportunity for the student to receive feed on the topic focus and organization of the review paper.

-The official drop date for the course is August 17, 2016.
-You will have 50% of your mark before this date.
+Drop Date: The official drop date for the course is August 27.
+You will have 40% of your mark before this date.

 Further Questions?
 Please email firstname.lastname@example.org.